Skip to main content

 • Reasoning - exposing the model's chain of thought

 The model picker shows which features each model supports.
-Pick the one that fits your agent's job.

 Default model